go-text/typesetting/fontscan/readme.md

 ### Style matching

-`FontMap.SetQuery` takes an optionnal argument describing the style of the required font (style, weight, stretchiness).
+`FontMap.SetQuery` takes an optional argument describing the style of the required font (style, weight, stretchiness).

 When no exact match is found, the [CSS font selection rules](https://drafts.csswg.org/css-fonts/#font-prop) are applied to return the closest match.